-Power to investigate
+44. Power to investigate.

-- 42. (1) The Commission may conduct such investigation as it considers necessary or expedient for any of the following purposes - (a) to determine whether any person has contravened, is contravening or is about to contravene the Act, the Financial Transactions Reporting Act or the Anti-Terrorism Act; - (b) for the administration of the Act, the Financial Transactions Reporting Act or the Anti-Terrorism Act; or - (c) to assist in the administration of the securities legislation of another jurisdiction. - (2) For the purposes of subsection (1), the Commission may conduct the investigation or may, in writing, appoint another person for that purpose. - (3) The Commission may, notwithstanding the provisions of any written law or any requirement imposed thereunder or any rule of law, exercise any of its powers under this Division for the purposes of conducting an investigation under subsection (1).
+- (1) The Commission may conduct such investigation as it considers necessary or expedient for any of the following purposes - (a) to determine whether any person has contravened, is contravening or is about to contravene any law administered by the Commission; - (b) for the administration of any law administered by the Commission; or - (c) to assist in the administration of the securities legislation of another jurisdiction. - (2) For the purposes of subsection (1), the Commission may conduct the investigation or may, in writing, appoint another person for that purpose. - (3) The Commission may, notwithstanding the provisions of any written law or any requirement imposed thereunder or any rule of law, exercise any of its powers under sections 44 and 45 for the purposes of conducting an investigation under subsection (1).

-Powers to obtain information for investigation
+45. Powers to obtain information for investigation.

-- (1) Where the Commission considers that a person is or may be able to give information or produce a document which is or may be relevant to an investigation, it may - (a) require such person to attend before it at a specified time and place to answer questions, including under oath or affirmation that the statements that the person will make will be true: - (b) enter, during normal business hours, the business premises of such person for the purpose of - - (i) inspecting and copying information or documents stored in any form on such premises; and - (ii) removing from the premises any information or documents. - (c) require such person to give, or procure the giving of, specified information or information of a specified description in such form as the Commission may reasonably require; - (d) require such person to produce, or procure the production of, specified documents or documents of a specified description; - (e) require such person to give an explanation of or further particulars regarding any information or document provided, produced or obtained under this section; - (f) require such person to give the Commission all assistance in relation to the investigation that the person is reasonably able to give. - (1A) Without limiting the generality of subsection (1), the material the Commission may order be furnished under subsection (1) includes - (a) auditing information including, but not limited to, audit working papers, communications, and other information relating to the audit or review of financial statements; - (b) subscriber records held or maintained by telephone service providers located in The Bahamas that include the name and address of subscribers, payment details and incoming and outgoing communications with date, time, duration and identification of
+- (1) Where the Commission considers that a person is or may be able to give information or produce a document which is or may be relevant to an investigation, it may - (a) require such person to attend before it at a specified time and place to answer questions under oath or affirmation confirming the truth of the statements made by the person; - (b) enter, during normal business hours, the business premises of such person for the purpose of - (i) inspecting and copying information or documents stored in any form on such premises; and - (ii) removing from the premises any information or documents; - (c) require such person to give, or procure the giving of, specified information or information of a specified description in such form as the Commission may reasonably require; - (d) require such person to produce, or procure the production of, specified documents or documents of a specified description; - (e) require such person to give an explanation of or further particulars regarding any information or document provided, produced or obtained under this section; - (f) require such person to give the Commission all assistance in relation to the investigation that the person is reasonably able to give. - (2) The material the Commission may order to be furnished under subsection (1) includes - (a) auditing information including audit working papers, communications, and other information relating to the audit or review of financial statements; - (b) subscriber records held or maintained by telephone service providers located in The Bahamas that include the name and address of subscribers, payment details and incoming and outgoing communications with date, time, duration and identification of phone numbers from which communications are made or received, and such other details as prescribed; and - (c) subscriber records held or maintained by internet service providers or other electronic communication providers located in The Bahamas that include the name and address of subscribers, payment details, length of service, type of service utilized, network addresses, session times, dates and durations, and such other details as prescribed.

-- phone numbers from which communications are made or received, and such other details as prescribed; and - (c) subscriber records held or maintained by internet service providers or other electronic communication providers located in The Bahamas that include the name and address of subscribers, payment details, length of service, type of service utilized, network addresses, session times, dates and durations, and such other details as prescribed. - (2) If a person, acting on behalf of the Commission, enters premises under subsection (1)(b), the person must present proof of his or her authority to do so. - (3) The Commission may, in exercising its powers under this section, seek the assistance of the Commissioner of Police. - (4) The assistance sought under subsection (3) shall be - (a) for the purpose of investigating the affairs, or any aspect of the affairs, of a person specified by the Commission; and - (b) provided in such a manner as the Commission may require. - (5) Any information or document removed under subsection (1)(b) must be returned to the person from whom, or premises from which, it was taken as soon as practicable.
+- (3) If a person, acting on behalf of the Commission, enters premises under subsection (1)(b), the person must present proof of his authority to do so. - (4) The Commission may, in exercising its powers under this section, seek the assistance of the Commissioner of Police. - (5) The assistance sought under subsection (4) shall be - (a) for the purpose of investigating the affairs, or any aspect of the affairs, of a person specified by the Commission; and - (b) provided in such a manner as the Commission may require. - (6) Any information or document removed under subsection (1)(b) must be returned to the person from whom, or premises from which, it was taken as soon as the investigation is completed.

-Uncooperative witness liable for contempt
+46. Uncooperative witness liable for contempt.